majesticwizardcat/ggr/README.md

 also, an anisotropic EWA filter that is used in most renderers.

 ### Speed and accelerators
-ggr is written with many optimizations in mind but it currently has no accelerators.
-These will be added in the future.
-To decrease rendering speed ggr can also use multiple threads.
+To increase speed ggr limits ray intersections using a BVH-like accelerator that reject a whole groups of primitive intersections decreasing rendering times. ggr also utilises multiple threads that render multiple tiles in parallel.

 ## Compiling and running
 ggr does not a have main function right now.
 In order to run it, you must write a cpp file that contains a main function